-- As of August 2022, the ECHO HIP is worth EUR 73.7 million.
+- As of October 2022, the ECHO HIP is worth EUR 79.8 million.
 The funding is divided between food and nutrition (32%), health (17%), protection (9%), WASH (8%), Cash/Multi-Purpose Cash Transfers (5%), Camp Coordination and Camp Management (5%), Education in Emergencies (4%) and coordination/logistics (18%).
-Programmatic Partnerships: UNICEF is contracted for nutrition (EUR 5 million); IFRC for disaster preparedness (EUR 2 million) including MPCT; and Concern for nutrition and health (EUR 2 million). - Under the HIP modification, an indicative amount of EUR 6 million will be available to support the following priorities: (1) an immediate scale-up of life-saving emergency/ rapid multisectoral assistance in areas with IPC 3 and above, including health, protection, WASH, and nutrition, supporting the food security outcomes; (2) WASH and shelter non-food items (SNFI) pipeline in the country. - ECHO finances emergency food assistance in IPC 4 and 5 areas.
+Programmatic Partnerships: UNICEF is contracted for nutrition (EUR 5 million); IFRC for disaster preparedness (EUR 2 million) including MPCT; and Concern for nutrition and health (EUR 2 million). - Under the HIP modification, in addition, an amount of EUR 5.5 million is available to support the following priorities: (1) an immediate scale-up of life-saving emergency/ rapid multi-sectoral assistance in areas with IPC/CH phase 3 and above, including health, protection, WASH, and nutrition, supporting the food security outcomes; (2) WASH and shelter non-food items (SNFI) pipeline in the country. - ECHO finances emergency food assistance in IPC/CH phases 4 and 5 areas.
 Agricultural production and road feeders' rehabilitation are also funded in a nexus approach.